 Your topic should hold the immediate interest of the executive/management

-levels in investor-owned electric utilities.
+levels in investor-owned energy companies.
 It should address an issue or

 set of issues that has or will have an impact on the industry.
 You also may discuss programs and systems that have broad application in the industry.
 For example, past issues of Electric Perspectives have featured articles

-on e-commerce, fuel cells, reliability, new trends in nuclear power, and
+on renewables, fuel cells, reliability, new trends in nuclear power, and

 While case studies are welcome, we are more generally concerned with